DoTheEvo/veeam-prometheus-grafana/README.md

 * DEPLOY.cmd - checks if its run as administrator, ends if not
 * DEPLOY.cmd - enables powershell scripts execution on that windows PC
+* DEPLOY.cmd - `Unblock-File` to allow run script not created localy
 * DEPLOY.cmd - creates directory C:\Scripts if it does not existing
 * DEPLOY.cmd - checks if the script already exists, if it does renames it with random suffix